dolly0526/jessica-rpc/README.md

-# Simple-RPC
+# Jessica-RPC
-A simple RPC framework based on Netty.
+An RPC framework based on Netty.